lararachidi/postgres-data-modelling/README.md

 ## 2. Postgres Database

 Here is a [link](https://pynative.com/python-postgresql-tutorial/) to help create a Postgres database and connect to it.
-This is Python PostgreSQL tutorial using Psycopg2.
+This is a Python PostgreSQL tutorial using Psycopg2.
 It demonstrates how to use the Psycopg2 module to connect to PostgreSQL and perform SQL queries, database operations.

 Alternatively, you can use a Postgres docker image (available [here](https://hub.docker.com/r/onekenken/postgres-student-image)) which includes a superuser 'student' , password 'student', and database studentdb.
 In this case, there is no need to install Postgres as it runs in the container.